ItsKris1/social-network/audit_checklist.md

 Open two browsers, log in with different users on each browser, create a group with one of them and with the other send a group entering request.
 [x] Did the other user received a notification regarding the group entering request?
-*OPTIONAL: Join group btn after sending join request could be disabled maybe?*

 Open two browsers, log in with different users on each browser, become part of the same group with both users and with one of the users create an event.
-[ ] Did the other user received a notification regarding the creation of the event?
+[x] Did the other user received a notification regarding the creation of the event?
-*Notif received, but unable to close/delete it or respond to event -> goig or not going*

 #Docker
 Try and run the application, then use the docker command "docker ps -a" [x] Can you confirm that there are two containers, one for the backend and the other for the frontend?